unrelentingfox/sliding-puzzle/README.md

 ## Usage

-To compile just open bash in a linux terminal that has g++ installed and type the command:
+To compile just open bash in a linux terminal that has g++ installed, navagate to the folder that you cloned the project in and type the command:

 `make`